riboseinc/jekyll-theme-open-project/README.md

   tagline: Site tagline
   pitch: Site pitch
-  # The above two are used on home hero unit.
+  # The above two are used in home hero unit.

   social:
     links: